The Xometry app works best with JavaScript enabled!

 What Is Acetal?

-Acetal is an organic molecule that is formed through a process called acetalization.
-The acetalization process consists of reacting an aldehyde with alcohol while in the presence of an acid catalyst.
-Alternatively, alcohol and a ketone can be reacted together to form a ketal.
+Acetals are a class of organic compounds formed through a process called acetalization.
+The acetalization process typically consists of reacting an aldehyde with two equivalents of an alcohol in the presence of an acid catalyst.
+Alternatively, a ketone can react with two equivalents of alcohol in the presence of an acid catalyst to form a ketal, the ketone analog of an acetal.
 These reactions are both reversible.
-During this reaction, hemiacetal is formed which, in the presence of excess alcohol, is transformed into acetal.
-Figure 1 below demonstrates the reaction of a hemiacetal group and an alcohol group to form an acetal functional group:
+During this reaction, a hemiacetal is formed, which in the presence of excess alcohol is transformed into an acetal.

 • Symmetrical Acetal Structure: When the two R groups are equal to each other